Ushi-Kushi/prime/README.md

-This programm is checking the input number on primary number
+This programm is checking the input number primary or not
+## For CodeWars